Riya10031/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab05-canvas-app.md

 10. Resize and reposition the form, setting the **Position, Y** value to `75` and the **Height** value to `900`

-    It takes most of the page and leave enough room for a button at the bottom.
+    >**Note:** It takes most of the page and leave enough room for a button at the bottom.

     ![A screenshot of the form resized and reposition for room at the bottom for a button](03-2/media/image31.png)